Considering the actions and motivations of Florent Schmitt during the 1930s and World War II.

 A further point is that Florent Schmitt signed petitions during World War II in favor of a number of Jewish musicians when they found themselves under suspicion and in personal danger — including those for the soprano Madeleine Grey, composer Fernand Ochsey and pianist François Lang.
 All were friends of Schmitt and he wished to use whatever influence he had with the authorities to help their cause.
 It may be a small data point, but signing petitions in aid of Jewish musicians is significant nonetheless.

 To my mind, the evidence writ large reveals that Florent Schmitt’s persona was every bit as complex and convoluted as the 20th century’s own experimentation with socio-political “innovations” — and equally untidy.
-But for the loud voices of those who aggressively push a particular POV about Schmitt’s purported “Nazi sympathies,” the attempt to overlay that on the artistic output of the composer is ultimately a fruitless endeavor.
-As the American conductor JoAnn Falletta has stated, “The music — if it’s good — wins out in the end.”
+But for the loud voices of those who aggressively push a particular point of view about Schmitt’s purported “Nazi sympathies,” the attempt to overlay that allegation on the artistic output of the composer is ultimately a fruitless endeavor.
+As the American conductor JoAnn Falletta has noted, “The music — if it’s good — wins out in the end.”